Academic Policies

 1. Faculty Level: Student sends written appeal via email to the course faculty member within 5 business days of receiving the contested grade.

-2. Faculty member sends written response to student appeal via email within 5 business days.
+2. Faculty member sends written response to student appeal via email in a timely manner.
 If the appeal is denied, student may choose to proceed to next level.

-3. Associate Dean Level: If the student’s appeal is denied, the student may then appeal in an email to the Associate Dean, Undergraduate Program.
+3. Assistant Dean Level: If the student’s appeal is denied, the student may then appeal in an email to the Assistant Dean, Undergraduate Program.

-4. After appropriate fact finding and within 5 business days, the Associate Dean, Undergraduate Program will notify the student of their decision via email.
+4. After appropriate fact finding, the Assistant Dean, Undergraduate Program will notify the student of their decision via email.

 5. A copy of the email correspondence to the student will be placed in the student’s record.